 - Equipment costs

-- Overhead (your own costs from medical, family, taxes)
+- Overheads (your own costs from medical, family, taxes)

 - Per capita income of the country of the client

-- Union rates are pre-determined and apply to everyone in the union, while non-union rates are individual choices.
+- Union rates are predetermined and apply to everyone in the union, while non-union rates are individual choices.
 Union rates are most often set as minimums, not maximums.

-- There are times you will be paid more by setting your own rates; for example when you set up a contract with a client that comes back over and over again, or the client agreed to pay you more maybe just because of the time saved.
+- There are times when you’ll be paid more by setting your own minimum or maximum rates.
+For example: when you set up a contract with a client who comes back over and over again, or the client agreed to pay you more just because of the time saved.
 Happier people tend to spend more money on things that make them happy.

-- Depending on where you live, and your own cost of living, being in a union can make a great deal of sense, but you may live in a part of the world where it does not make sense, financially.
-It does not mean you steal work.
+- Depending on where you live, and your own cost of living, being in a union can make a great deal of sense, but you may live in a part of the world where it doesn’t.
+Remember the online environment promotes an open market.

 - Union and non-union jobs have always been two separate markets.
-Non-union work is more visible and attractive today, compared to ten years ago, due to online casting.
-The availability of professional talent for non-union work has led to a reshaping of an industry because a professional standard is being set by the individual professional voice talent, with the business savvy to know what they can charge.
+Non-union work is more visible and attractive today when compared to years ago, due to online casting.
+The availability of professional talent for non-union work has led to a reshaping of an industry because a standard is being set by the individual professional voice-actor, who has the business savvy to know what they can charge.

-If you would like to see a list of averages for voice talent rates, change your way of thinking.
+If you would like to see a list of averages for voiceover rates, change your way of thinking.
 Try this:

 - What do you charge when they ask for you to re-record?

-- How much does it cost to “operate” : electric, equipment, tools
+- How much does it cost to operate electrical equipment and tools?

 Decide what you should be charging for yourself to make a living.
-If you still want reassurance that there are rules to follow, take a look at this forum post on negotiating fees.
-Keep in mind that this is advice for you to run your business as a voice talent.
 Clients, honestly, do not care what hoops you jump through to get something done.
-They just want to feel smarter for working with you.
+They just want to feel smarter and better off for working with you.
 If you know how much you cost, with confidence, they will buy into you.
 You are going to see many variations of rate cards because online casting is global.
-A client needing a voice over in another country is not always going to understand what the voice talent has to charge and why.
-With voice talent having this power to teach clients what acceptable rates apply to quality voice talent, the responsibility of the voice talent is to not abuse such power by setting unrealistic rates; for example, expecting the owner of radio station in India is unlikely to be able to afford the union scale rates of a voice-actor in San Francisco where the cost of living is probably three to four times higher.
+A client needing a voiceover in another country is not always going to understand what the voice-actor has to charge and why.
+With the actors having this power to teach clients what acceptable rates apply to quality voice work, the responsibility you have is not to abuse your position by setting unrealistic rates.
+The owner of a small radio station in India is unlikely to be able to afford the union scale rates of a voice-actor in San Francisco where the cost of living is probably three to four times higher.

-In a quick attempt to summarize: What you quote when you are auditioning online teaches those hiring what will be expected for the future.
+What you quote when you’re auditioning online teaches those hiring you what to expect in the future.
 Use that power wisely.
-Voice over casting has gone global, and that must be accepted.
 Quote with integrity, and with the understanding that each budget quote teaches a client what they can charge next time.
 All positive actions set trends that will be followed.